efxtv/BULK-Navigation-and-file-management/README.md

-# BULK-RENAME-IN-LINUX
-Bulk rename FILES WITH EXT using bash script IN LINUX.

-# RENAME
+# BULK-NAVIGATION AND FILE MANAGEMENT -IN-LINUX

+# FILES YOU CAN WORK WITH
 - JPG
 - EXE
 - ZIP